Glastonbury Festival: 2010s

 On 3 April 2017, it was announced the BBC had renewed its exclusive national rights to broadcast the event until 2022.
 On 24 June 2017 reggae group Toots and the Maytals were slotted for 17:30, with BBC Four scheduled to show highlights from their set.
 When they did not show it was suspected they missed their time slot, and BBC broadcaster Mark Radcliffe apologised on their behalf stating, "If you were expecting Toots and the Maytals – and, frankly, we all were – it seems like they were on Jamaican time or something because they didn't make it to the site on time."
 The group credited with coining the term "reggae" in song was subsequently rescheduled by the Glastonbury Festival organisers giving Toots and the Maytals the midnight slot, with all other acts being shifted by one hour.

-Labour Party leader Jeremy Corbyn was invited to speak on the Pyramid Stage at the 2017 festival.
+Jeremy Corbyn, then leader of the Labour Party, was invited to speak on the Pyramid Stage at the 2017 festival.

 In February 2018, festival organiser Emily Eavis confirmed in a BBC interview that a plastic bottle ban could be enforced at the 2019 event for environmental reasons.
 Water kiosks, where festival-goers could get any type of bottle refilled, had been introduced in 2014.
 In February 2019, organisers confirmed the bottle ban would begin at that year's festival, encompassing all bars, traders and backstage areas.

 The festival had a "fallow year" in 2018 to allow the ground to recover.
 It returned in 2019.
 Glastonbury 2019 featured new stages, art installations and areas, including a giant crane purchased from Avonmouth Docks.
-The Pyramid Stage was headlined by Stormzy, The Killers and The Cure, with Miley Cyrus, Janet Jackson, Kylie Minogue, Wu-Tang Clan, The Chemical Brothers, The Bar-Steward Sons of Val Doonican and Fatboy Slim also performing.
+The Pyramid Stage was headlined by Stormzy, The Killers and The Cure, with Miley Cyrus, Liam Gallagher, Kylie Minogue, Lizzo, Lewis Capaldi, Janet Jackson and Billie Eilish also performing.